vikashresources/algorithms/README.md

 2. Find Local Minima For 1D Array [Time Complexity : O(Log n)]
 An element arr[x] is a local minimum if it is less than or equal to both its neighbors.

+3. An extrema is an elements which is either greater than its both of neighbors or less than its both neighbors.